jnunyez/synchronization/README.md

     GNSS height:                  140648
     Spoofing detection state:     no spoofing indicated
 ```
 Note the importance of attaining `GNSS Type of Fix: 5 - Time-only fix`.
 The GNSS fix type determines the technique used by the GPS receiver to calculate location and timing information.
 A value of 5 indicates a time-only fix.
 This is the case where the receiver is only used for solving time.
-Time-only fix is a requirement for `tsyncd` to get PTP HW clock of the T-GM card in a Locked status.
+Time-only fix is a requirement for Silicom Time Synchronization solution to get PTP HW clock of the T-GM card in a Locked status.

 5. For additional info type `help` at the `tsynctl_grpc` prompt: